onchainlabs1/groq-classifier/README.md

 ![App Screenshot](https://via.placeholder.com/800x400?text=Groq+Classifier+Screenshot)
 <!-- Replace the placeholder above with an actual screenshot of your application when available -->

-## The Cursor AI Challenge
+## The 1-Hour Cursor AI Challenge

-This project was developed as a coding challenge using only **Cursor AI** - an AI-powered code editor.
-The entire application, including all features, was built in a single development session with AI assistance.
-This approach demonstrates:
+This project was developed as a speed-coding challenge: **build a complete AI application in under 1 hour using only Cursor AI**.
+The entire application, including all features, was built in a single development session with AI assistance, demonstrating the power of AI-powered development tools for rapid prototyping.

+This challenge highlights:

-- Rapid prototyping capabilities with AI-assisted development
+- Rapid prototype-to-production development with AI assistance
+- Building a full-stack application in record time (under 1 hour!)
-- Combining modern LLMs with traditional ML techniques
+- Seamlessly combining modern LLMs with traditional ML techniques
-- Building end-to-end applications with minimal time investment
 - Creating production-ready code with comprehensive testing and documentation

+## Live Demo

+Try the application live on Streamlit Cloud:
+[Groq Classifier App](https://groq-classifier.streamlit.app) <!-- Update with your actual Streamlit Cloud URL -->

+Note: When using the live demo, you'll need to provide your own Groq API key to use the LLM agent functionality.
+The text classification works without an API key.

 ## Features